-Fishing in West Virginia is notably accommodated by its wealth of well-watered fisheries.
-Unlike rivers in many other southern U.S. states, West Virginia streams do not grow sluggish in late summer.
-The small streams my dry to a trickle, thousands of fishing streams remain productive year-round.
+Fishing in the Mountain State is notably accommodated by its wealth of well-watered fisheries.
+Its streams do not grow sluggish in late summer.
+Though small streams may dry to a trickle, hundreds of larger fishing streams remain productive year-round.

 - Favorite Fish Species